TSS FC Rovers: Supporters

 The team is supported by The Swanguardians, a small group of supporters who stand at the south end of the pitch and support the team with banners, smoke displays, and original chants made primarily from Canadian songs.
 The group was formed in 2017 shortly after the founding of the team, and continues to support its former players in their college, professional, and national team careers on social media through their #AlwaysARover hashtag.

 Rivalries

 TSS Rovers participates in the Ironworkers Derby which is contested against Altitude FC.
 The derby is so named due to the Ironworkers Memorial Bridge which connects the North Shore, where Altitude FC's home field is located, to the rest of Greater Vancouver.
-The two teams met in the 2024 League 1 Playoff Championship, where TSS Rovers came out on top and completed the double.
+The two teams met in the 2024 British Columbia Premier League Playoff Championship, where TSS Rovers came out on top and completed the double.

-The team also participates in the Burnaby Derby, since 2024 when Burnaby FC joined League1 BC.
+The team also participates in the Burnaby Derby, since 2024 when Burnaby FC joined British Columbia Premier League.
 The inaugural matches of the derby were held on June 24, 2024, where the Burnaby FC women's side won their match, while the men's teams drew 0-0.